Matus-Dubrava/file_scanner/README.md

         -   this one is used to hold copies of all of the tracked files
         -   each time the `refresh` is run, this gets replaced by current files
         -   used to compute differences between refreshes
+    -   when initializing metadata, check whether any parent down to fs root is initialized as MD controlled folder, if yes, stop the process, we don't want to have multiple MD controlled folders at the same path

+-   always execute these commands as if they were run from the MD `root` folder

 -   md touch:
     -   creates new file and adds the initial record to history
     -   creates a copy of that file in the refresh folder